libretime/libretime/docs/user-manual/users.md

 :::danger

-It is strongly recommended not to use the default `admin` account in production, especially if your LibreTime server is accessible from the internet.
+It's strongly recommended not to use the default `admin` account in production, especially if your LibreTime server is accessible from the internet.

 :::